I believe in realism

 Greater-fool economics are prevalent across the financial sector and especially rampant in private-equity and venture-capital financial systems (or asset classes) where the growth of highly in-transparent private companies is supported by an excessively fragmented chain of investment rounds, with a plethora of investment groups participating in each.

-In investment terms, greater-fools are the new investors in an investment round for a company of which – sometime after investment – the growth ratio between value (not always revenue) and valuation (price-per-share) declines, and thus fails to promise the expected investment return.
+In investment terms, greater-fools are the new investors in an investment round for a company that – sometime after investment – the growth ratio between value (not always revenue) and valuation (price-per-share) declines, and thus fails to promise the expected investment return.

 Investment firms are protected from that risk by investing in many, called a portfolio, of companies at a given time, spreading the risk caused by a few bad apples.
 The real problem starts when the investment portfolio contains more bad apples than good ones, and the future of the investment firm or fund is at risk.